-Veal Saltimbocca recipe: how to make and serve saltimbocca alla romana the Rome way
+Saltimbocca recipe (Italian veal cutlets): how to make and serve saltimbocca alla romana the Rome way

 by marta

-Quick, easy and error-proof veal saltimbocca recipe.
-Traditional Italian recipes to get a taste of Rome on your table, wherever you are.
+Quick, easy and error-proof veal saltimbocca recipe (Italian veal cutlets pan fried with prosciutto and sage).
+Traditional Italian recipes to get a taste of Rome on your table, wherever you are (recipe last updated in 2024).

 Veal saltimbocca are one of the staples of Rome cuisine and a dish you find both in restaurants and Rome home kitchens.